abrotechit/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-Move the file betty from /tmp/ to /tmp/my_first_directory 7-Delete the file betty.
 8-Delete the directory my_first_directory that is in the /tmp directory.
+9-Write a script that changes the working directory to the previous one.